ibm-js/deliteful/docs/list/List.md

 <a name="mixins"></a>
 ## Mixins

-No Mixins are currently provided for this widget.
+No Mixin is currently provided for this widget.

 <a name="events"></a>
 ## Element Events